 In this electronic age, there seems to be at least one device charging on every single counter and an end table in the house.
 It’s getting difficult to find an unoccupied outlet for antiquated blenders and desk lamps.

 Here’s a cool gadget that can help.
 It’s an outlet cover plate with a built-in USB charger, and it’s as easy to install as a regular cover plate.
 You just shut down the power, unscrew the old plate and screw on the new one.
 No receptacle replacement required!
 The USB port gets its power from two prongs that contact the screws on the sides of the receptacle.
-These are the best 3 ways to boost cell service in your home.
+This wall outlet shelf is sure to come in handy, too.
+Plus, these are the best three ways to boost cell service in your home.

 See Inside Your Walls with the General iBorescope